Code-by-Hamza/SpotiSync/README.md

 A beautiful, user-friendly desktop application to download music from Spotify playlists using YouTube as the source.

+## ⚠️ Disclaimer: This tool is built for educational purposes only to demonstrate Python GUI, API handling, and file automation.
+It is not intended for downloading or redistributing copyrighted material.
+The developer is not responsible for misuse!

 ![SpotiSync Screenshot](screenshot.png)

 ## ✨ Features